 Legendary stand-up comedian Gilbert Gottfried dead at age 67 from “extremely rare” heart disorder that he had reportedly been fighting for years.

 Gilbert Gottfried, the actor and iconic stand-up comic, has died at age 67.
 He was noted for his raw and rash voice and obscene gags.
-The cause of death is reported to be recurrent ventricular tachycardia due to myotonic dystrophy type II, a extremely rare disease that has also been loosely linked to a type of vaccine.
+The cause of death is reported to be recurrent ventricular tachycardia due to myotonic dystrophy type II, a extremely rare disease.

 Gilbert Gottfried made a lasting impression on many children as Jafar’s loud-mouthed parrot Iago in Disney’s Aladdin.
 He was one of the most recognisable and beloved comics in the stand-up world, and he consistently maintained a high level of energy throughout his career, even in his dying days.

 Sadly, his publicist and longtime friend Glenn Schwartz confirmed statement made earlier today that the legendary stand-up comedian, Gilbert Gottfried, had passed away due to an extremely rare heart disease.

 According to Glenn Schwartz the comedian died from recurrent ventricular tachycardia due to myotonic dystrophy type II.